Categories

 • How innovative performance and work has increased the impact and influence of public finance/governance in a wider organisational context and delivered exceptional results

-• A commitment to ethical and sustainable practice that has been embedded in teams and the organisation
+• A commitment to ethical and sustainable practice that has been embedded in teams and the organisation.

 Supporting evidence may include:

-• Documentary evidence of achievements in introducing new ways of working (including support to enable the delivery of front line services), achieving efficiencies, improving effectiveness, increasing performance and/or providing competitive advantage for the organisation, audited accounts to illustrate your financial success, testimonials or press cuttings
+• Documentary evidence of achievements in introducing new ways of working (including support to enable the delivery of frontline services), achieving efficiencies, improving effectiveness, increasing performance and/or providing competitive advantage for the organisation, audited accounts to illustrate your financial success, testimonials or press cuttings.

-This award will go to the individual or team delivering high quality, accessible and intelligible financial reporting that, in the opinion of the judges, demonstrates the clearest link between organisational strategy, performance monitoring and management.
-The winner’s innovative approach to producing reports and accounts will have had a measurable impact on the community, promoting stakeholder engagement and transparency.
+• Delivering high quality, accessible and meaningful financial reporting that, in the opinion of the judges, demonstrates the clearest link between organisational strategy, performance monitoring and management.

 Supporting evidence may include:

-• Reports demonstrating success, internal or external testimonials or press cuttings
+• Reports demonstrating success, internal or external testimonials or press cuttings.

 • Audited accounts or annual report